openharmony/third_party_tex-hyphen/README_en.md

 ## Value Brought to OpenHarmony
-**1. Improved Typesetting Quality:** By introducing tex-hyphen, OpenHarmony can achieve more accurate hyphenation,
-improving the readability and aesthetics of documents.
+**1. Improved Typesetting Quality:** By introducing tex-hyphen, OpenHarmony can achieve more accurate hyphenation, improving the readability and aesthetics of documents.
-**2. Enhanced Small Screen Experience:** Using hyphenation patterns on small screen devices can display more content in
-the same area, enhancing the reading experience.
+**2. Enhanced Small Screen Experience:** Using hyphenation patterns on small screen devices can display more content in the same area, enhancing the reading experience.

 ## How to Use tex-hyphen in OpenHarmony
 ### Compilation Steps
-Open the terminal (or command prompt), navigate to the directory containing the hyphen_pattern_processor.cpp file, and
-run the following command to compile the code:
+Open the terminal (or command prompt), navigate to the directory containing the ohos/src/hyphen-build/hyphen_pattern_processor.cpp file, and run the following command to compile the code:

 ```
+cd ohos/src/hyphen-build/
 g++ -g -Wall hyphen_pattern_processor.cpp -o transform
 ```